Œdipe (opera): Act II

+Act III

 Twenty years have passed and during that time, Thebes has enjoyed peace and prosperity with Oedipus as king.
 However, Thebes now suffers from a plague epidemic.
 Creon, brother of Jocasta, has gone to Delphi to consult the Oracle.
 He returns with the message that the plague will end only after the murderer of Laius has been exposed and punished.
 The murderer now resides in the city, and will be exiled if he reveals himself willingly, but if not, will be cursed and left to the wrath of the gods.
 Creon has summoned both Tiresias and the old shepherd to the city.
 Tiresias says nothing initially, but when Oedipus begins to sound accusatory toward him, the prophet points to Oedipus himself.
 Oedipus is suspicious that Creon wants to usurp him, and dismisses Tiresias and Creon from his sight.
 Meanwhile, Jocasta tries to comfort Oedipus, and tells of the circumstances of the killing of Laius, which disturbs Oedipus.
 The shepherd confirms Jocasta's story.
 From Corinth, Phorbes then arrives to ask Oedipus to succeed Polybus, and then reveals that Polybus and Merope were his adoptive parents, not his biological parents.
 It turns out that Merope's own child had died at birth, and Phorbes replaced that child with Oedipus, whom the Shepherd had not the heart to abandon to the elements.
 Oedipus now understands the whole truth, and flees into the palace, realizing that the gods' punishment and prophecy came true after all.
 Jocasta is horrified at the truth, and commits suicide.
 Oedipus then emerges, covered in blood, as he has gouged out his eyes in shame and in expiation.
 Creon then sentences Oedipus to exile, and Oedipus accepts the punishment as the only way to save the city.
 However, Antigone, Oedipus' favorite daughter, chooses to accompany her father and be his guide.